thiagodnf/jacof/README.md

 ### Running the algorithm

-To run the algorithm, you can use the ExecutionStats class defining as follows:
+To run the algorithm, you can use the ExecutionStats class defined as follows:

 ```java
 ExecutionStats es = ExecutionStats.execute(aco, problem);